apacheignite/documentation/basic-concepts/thread-pools.md

   "title": "Public Pool"
 }
 [/block]
-The public pool is a work-horse of Apache Ignite compute grid.
-All computations get and processed by this pool.
+Public pool is the work-horse of Apache Ignite compute grid.
+All computations are received and processed by this pool.

 The default pool size is `2 x total number of cores`.
 Use `IgniteConfiguration.setPublicThreadPoolSize(...)` to change the pool size.
 [block:api-header]